 The extension system was designed for researchers at land-grant universities to share information from their studies with their state and communities.
-The PSA extension team is leading the effort to share relevant and robust information with growers about how they can incorporate cover crops.
-This is done through field days, pamphlets, and other articles that are distributed to growers that introduce growers to the decision support tools (DSTs) that are being developed by PSA.
+The PSA extension team is leading the effort to share relevant and robust information with growers and their advisors about cover crop incorporation.
+This is done through field days,bulletins, and other digital media like the decision support tools (DSTs) that are under development by PSA.

-The PSA extension team also works with the cover crops councils from the Northeast, Midwest, South, and West to communicate project and grower needs with one another.
-This collaboration encourages the councils to work with one another and helps to get information out to a broader audience, exposing researchers and growers to different cover crop management strategies from across the country.
-With coordination across all PSA partners our PSA extension team can better create robust products and tools to more effectively deliver to growers the information they need.
+The PSA extension team works with the cover crops councils from the Northeast, Midwest, South, and West to communicate project and grower needs with one another.
+This collaboration between councils helps to get information out to a broader audience, and strengthens networking and idea sharing for growers and researchers across the country.
+With coordination across all PSA partners, our PSA extension team can create more robust products and tools to deliver growers the information they need.